What is blepharoplasty?

 Blepharoplasty is a plastic surgery procedure designed to correct eyelid imperfections.
 There are several reasons for this decision:

-Signs of aging and sagging eyelids
+Signs of ageing and sagging eyelids

 External factors contributing to droopy eyelids